matanel-oren/Hebrew-Register-Classification/README.md

 Apart from the difference in results between different classifiers (in term of the learning methods), I used for the purpose of evaluation different types of features:
 - "Dummy" classifier - Always chooses the most common class which is the standard register.
 - "Naïve" classifier -  Uses only the rule of thumb of the sentence length, that is, classifies by a single feature of the length of the sentence (in characters).
-- Morphological classifier - Classified according to morphological features only.
+- Morphological classifier - Classified according to the morphological features only.
-- Syntactic Classifier - Classified according to syntactic features only.
+- Syntactic Classifier - Classified according to the syntactic features only.
 - Combined Classifier - Concatenates the morphological and syntactic feature vectors.

 #### Results